Investing Insights

 Public Bank (1295.KL): 56 Years at 17.7% Per Year, Built One Toilet Roll at a Time

-Public Bank is Malaysia's $22.9B third-largest bank, and a stock that compounded at 17.7% per year for 56 years, built by a founder who personally accounted for every toilet roll.
-We unpack the cost-to-income gap vs DBS and JPM, the Lonpac Insurance captive pipeline, the SME + ASEAN tailwinds, and the honest question: where do we find the next one?
+Malaysia's $22.9B third-largest bank compounded at 17.7% a year for 56 years, built by a founder who personally counted every toilet roll.
+The cost-discipline gap over DBS and JPM, the insurance pipeline, the ASEAN tailwind, and where you find the next one.

 ·8 min read